Teams and business

 2. Click People in the sidebar, then find the person and click their name.

-3. Scroll down and click next to the lost or stolen device, then click Deauthorize Device.
+3. Scroll down and select the gear button next to the lost or stolen device, then select Deauthorize Device.

 Data in 1Password on a device is encrypted with the person’s account password.
 As long as your team members use strong account passwords, someone who has access to a device won’t be able to view anything stored in 1Password.
 Set a strong account password policy and teach team members how to choose a good account password to protect against this case.